 The following steps will help you prepare for graduation:

 - File for Master’s Degree – this form is required to order your diploma, submit your name for publication in the commencement bulletin (including the listing of your thesis or seminar paper if applicable) and request publicity in your home newspaper.
 This form also generates the notification to your advisor of your intention to graduate.
-You must complete and return the File for Master’s Degree form before the end of the second week of classes (first week during summer sessions).
+You must complete and return the File for Master’s Degree form by the tenth day of classes during your last resident semester.
 The School of Graduate Studies office will then respond by mail that they received the form and how it was processed.

 - Meeting with Your Advisor – students are encouraged to have a meeting with their advisor to ensure that all requirements have been met.
 The following questions should be answered: 1) Are you in full standing?
 2) Have you been admitted to candidacy?
 3) Is your program planning form up to date?
 4) Have you completed all the courses listed on your program planning form; or, are you currently registered to complete that course work?
 5) Do all transfer credits appear on your program planning form?
 6) Have you sent official transfer transcripts to the School of Graduate Studies?